microsoft/qsharp/katas/content/qec_shor/index.md

 $X$ errors happening on any qubit manifest very similarly to the way they do in the bit flip code.
 Let's consider the first triplet of qubits and an error that happens on any of the first three qubits.
-Same as in the bit flip code, measuring the parity of pairs of qubits always returns $0$ if there is no error (since all bits in each basis state of the code words are the same), so getting parity measurement return $1$ on one or two pairs indicates an error, and the measurements which return $1$ allow us to track down the qubit on which it happened.
+Same as in the bit flip code, measuring the parity of pairs of qubits always returns $0$ if there is no error (since all bits in each basis state of the code words are the same), so a parity measurement returning $1$ on one or two pairs indicates an error, and the measurements which returned $1$ allow us to track down the qubit on which it happened.

 To correct an $X$ error, we simply apply an $X$ gate to the affected qubit.